- 19 January 2016

 Many clients find it very hard to believe that there is no merit behind Oracle’s arguments, even after repeatedly investigating Oracle’s footnotes (for a comprehensive overview of all issues, check Don Sullivan’s VMware Blog post).

-Why it will never make to a final ruling
+Why it will never make to Oracle case law

 Major software vendors panic when they hear ‘licensing’ in conjunction with ‘court verdict’.
 For good reasons: Had this particular filing made it to final judgement, I would have been able to name 8 clients in 8 seconds, each of whom would sue Oracle for damages in excess of an 8 digit or higher number.
 And so, risking a ruling in the client’s favor potentially risks revenue outlooks projected to shareholders.
 Stock prices would go down.
 Sales revenues would stay down.
 The vendor would risk claims for damages originating from deals made in the past.
 Lastly, the negative publicity will cause serious damages for any vendor.
 Indeed, the credibility of a software vendor would be at stake.